Classical and quantum cyclic redundancy check codes: A fast decoding algorithm for a particular family of quantum CRC codes

 We change the subsyndrome accordingly:

 We continue and observe that the same occurs for position $p=5$.
 Thus, we update the error accordingly.

 And change the subsyndrome accordingly:

-We continue to check the positions $p-2 \ mod \ 9$ and $p+2 \ mod \ 9$ and conclude that there are no further values of $p$ for which both other positions are a $-$.
+We continue to check the positions $p-2 \ mod \ 9$ and $p+2 \ mod \ 9$ and conclude that there are no further values of $p$ for which both positions are a $-$.

 We then seek to identify the $Z$ errors.
-There is just the $p=4$ as a $-$ and as in the error we already have a $X$ in position $4$, we change that into a $Y$.
+There is just the $p=4$ position which is a $-$.
+Since we already have a $X$ error in position $4$, we change that into a $Y$.
 Hence, the error is

 We repeat the same part of the algorithm with the second sub-syndrome

 and obtain

 Interleaving the errors $E_1$ and $E_2$ we obtain the full error